leejs209/medline/README.md

     - change the template accordingly to show only one object
     - throw an error if tries to make more than one appointment
         - possibly remove the button to `consultform` upon already having made one
-- Error after submitting consultation...
-Should be immediately fixed